 Asian shares extend losses as US banking worries persist

-TOKYO (AP) — Asian shares declined Tuesday, as investors around the world continued to be rocked by worries about what’s next to break, following the second- and third-largest bank failures in U.S. history.
+TOKYO (AP) — Asian shares declined Tuesday, with heavy selling of banks shares in Tokyo and some other markets, as investors around the world watched to see what’s next following the second- and third-largest bank failures in U.S. history.

-In Asia, direct exposure to the risks from the U.S. failures seemed slim, at least so far.
-Hirokazu Matsuno, the Japanese government spokesman, told reporters a major ripple effect to the Japanese financial system was unlikely.
-Still, the fears persist, sending regional benchmarks lower in morning trading.
+Direct exposure to the risks from the U.S. failures in Asia seemed slim, at least so far.
+Still, fears of contagion persisted, sending regional benchmarks lower across the region.

-“There is escalating tensity in the global financial world; this is despite non-U.S. banks’ exposure to US regional banks being minimal, with the global systems being well capitalized and flush with liquidity,” said Stephen Innes, managing partner at SPI Asset Management.
+“There is escalating tension in the global financial world; this is despite non-U.S. banks’ exposure to US regional banks being minimal, with the global systems being well capitalized and flush with liquidity,” Stephen Innes, managing partner at SPI Asset Management, said in a report.

 “U.S. financial stress could lead banks of all stripes to retrench lending to the real economy and tighten broader financial conditions, amplifying risk to the broader markets.”

-Worries appeared to be focused on what might happen to interest rates, especially speculation on what the Federal Reserve might do, and how that might affect inflationary pressures that have been hitting many nations.
-Worries have been simmering for months about a possible recession.
+On Monday, Japan’s chief government spokesman, Hirokazu Matsuno, told reporters that the impact on Japanese banks would likely be limited.
+Finance Minister Shunichi Suzuki, echoed similar sentiments Tuesday, stressing that Japan’s fiscal system remained stable, stressing the “low likelihood” of any negative effects.

-The biggest price decline so far on Wall Street this week appeared to be with bank issues.
-Other stocks rose on hopes the bloodletting will force the U.S. Federal Reserve to take it easier on the hikes to interest rates that are shaking Wall Street and the economy.
+The biggest price declines so far on Wall Street have also been with banks.
+On Monday, other stocks rose on hopes the bloodletting will force the U.S. Federal Reserve to take it easier on the hikes to interest rates that are shaking Wall Street and the economy.

 The U.S. government announced a plan late Sunday meant to shore up confidence in the banking industry following the collapses of Silicon Valley Bank and Signature Bank since Friday.

-The most pressure is on the regional banks a couple steps below in size of the massive, “too-big-to-fail” banks that helped take down the economy in 2007 and 2008.
+The heaviest pressure is on the regional banks a couple steps below in size of the massive, “too-big-to-fail” banks that foundered in 2007 and 2008.
 Shares of First Republic Bank fell 61.8%, even after the bank said Sunday it had strengthened its finances with cash from the Federal Reserve and JPMorgan Chase.

 Huge banks, which have been repeatedly stress-tested by regulators following the 2008 financial crisis, weren’t down as much.
 JPMorgan Chase fell 1.8%, and Bank of America dropped 5.8%.

-The wider expectation, though, is that the Fed will likely pause or at least hold off on accelerating its rate hikes at its next meeting later this month.

-That would still be a sharp turnaround from expectations just a week ago, when many traders were forecasting the Fed could go back to increasing the size of its rate hikes.
-The fear was that stubbornly high inflation would force the Fed to get even tougher, and investors were bracing for the Fed to keep hiking at least a couple more times after that.
+That would still be a sharp turnaround from expectations just a week ago, when many traders were forecasting the Fed could go back to increasing the size of its rate hikes to tame stubbornly high inflation.

-Now, “depending on reactions in financial markets and eventual fallout on the overall economy, we wouldn’t rule out that the hiking cycle could even be over and that the next move by Fed officials may be lower not higher,” said Kevin Cummins, chief U.S. economist at NatWest.

 Higher interest rates can drag down inflation by slowing the economy, but they raise the risk of a recession later on.
 They also hit prices for stocks, as well as bonds sitting in investors’ portfolios.

 Prices for Treasurys shot higher as investors sought safety and as their expectations grew for an easier Fed.
-That in turn sent their yields lower, and the yield on the 10-year Treasury plunged to 3.54% from 3.70% late Friday.
+That in turn sent their yields lower, The yield on the 10-year Treasury was steady at 3.56%, down from 3.70% late Friday.
 That’s a major move for the bond market.

-The two-year yield, which moves more on expectations for the Fed, had an even more breath-taking drop.
-It fell to 3.99% from 4.59% Friday.
+The two-year yield, which moves more on expectations for the Fed, fell to 3.99% from 4.59% Friday.
 It was above 5% earlier this month.

+In energy trading, benchmark U.S. crude lost 91 cents to $73.89 a barrel in electronic trading on the New York Mercantile Exchange.
+It fell $1.88 to $74.80 a barrel on Monday.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.